Sumter County License Hearing Guide

 Possible Outcomes

-Suspension Overturned: If the hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, your license will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-Restricted/Hardship License Granted: In some cases, the hearing officer may grant a restricted or hardship license, allowing you to drive under specific circumstances, such as for work or school.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain conditions (see below).

 Hardship/Restricted License in South Carolina

-What You Can Drive For: A hardship license typically restricts driving to essential purposes, such as travel to and from work, school, medical appointments, and court-ordered treatment programs.
+- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and alcohol education programs.

 Getting Your License Back